Labour hire (Australia): Liability for injuries at client worksites

 to ensure that those premises, or the work done, do not present a threat to the health, safety or welfare of those employees."

 Enterprise bargaining agreements

 Enterprise bargaining agreements (EBAs) applicable to a workplace do not legally cover labour hire employees and their employers, unless there is a clause written into the agreement expressing that to be the case.
 Instead, EBAs are formed between employees of the labour hire company, and the labour hire company itself.
-This can result in a pay difference between actual employees of a worksite, and those working there through labour hire; a aspect that has been criticized by the Australian Labor Party.
+This can result in a pay difference between actual employees of a worksite, and those working there through labour hire; an aspect that has been criticized by the Australian Labor Party.